 In larger doses, Ketamine produces intense feelings of euphoria and complete detachment from reality.

 Abuse of the drug can lead to out of body experiences, hallucinations, fantasy and intense euphoria; this is when the drug works well.
 Ketamine can also have the effect of feeling paralysed and trapped in a terrifying hallucination of being dead.

 Ketamine, with its sedative and amnesic effects, has alarmingly been linked to a large number of sexual abuse and rape cases; where innocent individuals have had their drinks spiked with the drug and then taken advantage of whilst in a vulnerable state.

 Ketamine used outside of a controlled medical environment is never a good thing.
 The consequences of the effects can be very dark and leave the individual feeling confused and traumatised as a result.

 Ketamine Abuse and Addiction

-Ketamine abuse and addiction is probably more common than you think.
+Ketamine abuse and addiction are probably more common than you think.
 At PCP we frequently treat individuals who are unable to control their Ketamine use.
 Abuse and addiction of this powerful drug can have devastating consequences to the user and their family.
-Addiction is a life threatening disease of the brain, resulting from repeated exposure to, or abuse of a substance.
-It is not just the Ketamine that causes consequences, but also the addicted individuals behaviours in relation to their drug taking.
+Addiction is a life-threatening disease of the brain, resulting from repeated exposure to, or abuse of a substance.
+It is not just the Ketamine that causes consequences, but also the addicted individual’s behaviours in relation to their drug taking.